HomePurpl LifeDisability CardsThe CEA Card: Benefits for Disabled People & Free Cinema Tickets

 What is the CEA Card?

 The CEA Card is a National card scheme developed for UK cinemas by the UK Cinema Association (UKCA).
-It allows a disabled cinema-goer to bring a companion, PA or carer for free to participating cinemas across the UK to accompany you to the cinema to provide the assistance you may need during your visit.
+It allows a disabled person to bring a companion, PA or carer for free to participating cinemas.
 To get the free ticket, you will need to purchase a full price ticket for yourself for the same performance of the same film in the same auditorium in a single transaction.

-The CEA Card ensures that cinemas remain accessible and inclusive for everyone, but it is also only one way for cinemas to make sure they look after their disabled guests.
-If you require an adjustment to visit a cinema because of your disability, cinema staff should make them for you whether you have a CEA Card or not.
+The CEA Card helps ensure that UK cinemas stay accessible and inclusive for disabled guests, but it is only one part of wider support.
+Under the Equality Act, if you need adjustments to visit a cinema because of your disability, staff are required to make reasonable changes for you whether you have a CEA Card or not.

 The free ticket is provided on the assumption that the person who accompanies you can provide you with appropriate assistance, this might include: